Absences and Holidays

 - All of the children who received their Gold Award were entered into a Prize Draw and Lucy Watson was the lucky winner of a tablet kindly donated by Aquinas Education Ltd.

 - Two children represented our school at The Lord Mayors Attendance Awards.
 Dylan and Lucy were chosen because of their exemplary attendance; between the two of them they have only missed 4 days of school over the last 6 years!

 So, what happens and what should you do if your child is absent / going to be absent from school?

 Please notify the school as soon as possible on the first day of absence.
 Notification can be made by text, e-mail, telephone or by popping in to the School Office when dropping off siblings.

 Whilst we have some guidlelines by which we have to operate (issued by Public Health England), we are keen for children to return to school as soon as you deem them fit and well enough to do so.

 GPs will treat some illnesses with prescribed medicine e.g. antibiotics and penicillin.
 Often, once medication has begun to take effect and the child no longer poses a risk, they are ready to return to school but the course of medication has not been completed please bear in mind that we are happy to administer prescribed medicine during the school day subject to prior completion of our standard forms.

 Please speak to one of the School Office Staff for more details.

 Absence due to holiday

-As a school, holidays during term-time are approved in exceptional circumstances only e.g. where employers can provide written confirmation that leave during the school holidays for their employees are forbidden.
+As a school, holidays during term-time are only ever approved in exceptional circumstances e.g. where employers can provide written confirmation that leave during the school holidays for their employees are forbidden.